Intruder (song): Composition

 In its demo form, "Intruder" was centered around a drum machine pattern rather than live drums; Gabriel conceived the song as having a fuller arrangement at this stage of development.
 The working title for the song was "Marguerita", although Gabriel later changed the name to "Intruder" once further musical components were added.
 When the song was still titled "Marguerita", Gabriel intended for David Jackson to overdub a saxophone part, although the instrument was ultimately unused on the final recording.

 The drum pattern encompasses a one bar figure with six drum strikes: the third and sixth drum hits are played on a snare drum and the remaining drum hits occur on tom-tom drums.
 David Rhodes created the creaking noises heard during the intro and outro by scraping the lowest string of an acoustic guitar.
 Rhodes used an Ovation acoustic guitar connected through a Roland Jazz Chorus amplifier on "Intruder", which was the first time he used this setup on a recording.
 After the introduction of the guitar scrapes, a series of dissonant and percussive guitar and piano chords follow, which later segue into a descending melodic pattern accompanied by processed vocalizations.
 Melodically, Gabriel structured "Intruder" around flattened fifths on his piano to give the song "a sense of menace".
 The song's subject matter relates to a burglar breaking into a house and is told from the intruder's perspective.

 Recording

 The gated drum sound – which features heavily throughout the song – was achieved by Hugh Padgham and Phil Collins while working at The Townhouse with an early SSL console, which had noise gates and compressors built into every channel.
 The console also had a reverse talkback feature that allowed the musicians to communicate with the producers in the control room.
-Padgham noticed that the microphone made everything in the recording room sound "massive", so he asked one of the engineers in the studio to patch the compressor from the talkback microphone into the recording console.
-When Gabriel's band was running through a song, Padgham recalled that "Phil was playing the drums and I had the reverse talkback on because he was speaking, and then he started playing the drums.
-The most unbelievable sound came out because of the heavy compressor."
+The microphone that was used for the reverse-talkback feature had a built-in compressor was capable of picking up subtle noises in the recording studio.
+At the time, the microphone had been installed exclusively for communication purposes between the producers and engineers and had not been routed to the main buses of the recording console.
+Padgham recalled that Collins was playing the drums with the reverse talkback microphone on and said that "the most unbelievable sound came out because of the heavy compressor."

+When Phil hit a drum, you would hear this massive sound, and then the noise gate would cut it off dead.
+The time it took to shut off, then, influenced him into playing a certain kind of beat.